Pinterest has become such an incredibly valuable tool for bloggers and online entrepreneurs, that it would be illogical not to utilize it.

 You can add something like Elna Cain of Twin’s Mommy has here to show her readers that this post has a freebie.
 This lures readers to your content by offering them an incentive.
 You can also see how she has her website URL at the very bottom.
 There should never be any doubt who the pin belongs too!

 - Automate Your Pinning.
-I have seen a CRAZY spike in my traffic since I signed up with Board Booster to schedule and loop my pins and it’s continued ever since.
+I have seen a CRAZY spike in my traffic since I signed up with TailWind to schedule and loop my pins and it’s continued ever since.
 This is a magical tool I was referring too earlier.
 It’s made a tremendous difference in my blog traffic and income.
 It’s recommended to pin at least 30-100 times a day.
 Who has time for that?
 Certainly not me.
-That’s why utilizing a pin scheduler like Board Booster is essential.
-You can snag your first 100 pins FREE with BoardBooster here.
+That’s why utilizing a pin scheduler like TailWind is essential!

 - Use Lots Of White Space.
 Pins with white space tend to perform better!
 You don’t want your pin to be chaotic and hard for scrollers to see.